 At the same time, a feral or skittish cat might show her teeth more even when faced with calmer situations.

 Some cats are also more likely to do the flehmen response than some others.
 For example, one of my cats uses the flehmen response nearly daily.
 Yet, I’ve never seen my other cat do it.
 Once again, this largely depends on your cat’s specific personality.

-Smiley Cat – Which Cats Are Most Likely To Show Their Teeth?
+Which Cats Are Most Likely To Show Their Teeth?

 Signs of a Happy Cat

 If cats don’t show their happiness through smiling, then how can we tell if our feline friends are happy?
 Though they don’t smile in the human sense, cats do show their happiness in a number of ways.
 After all, cats do form social bonds, and therefore do have feelings for their owners.

 Purring is one of the most obvious signs that a cat is happy.
 Yet, it is important to note that cats purr for other reasons besides happiness as well.
 For example, one study found that cats also “purr when they are severely injured or frightened.”

 Furthermore, it was also found the frequency most cats purr at is the same as the frequency used to treat bone fractures, pain, edema, dyspnea, and other disorders in humans.